St. Peter's Churchyard Project

 A project by Minsterworth villagers to record the graves and commemorative stones in St. Peter's churchyard, Minsterworth.

-Led by the village's renowned historian, Terry Moore-Scott, and great support from members of the village community, the project team has been established to record the current condition of the graves and augment the record with names, dates, the survey work of Fulbrook-Leggatt who completed a chart and names listing in August 1954.
+Led by the village's renowned historian, Terry Moore-Scott, and with great support from members of the village community, the project team has been established to record the current condition of the graves and augment the record with names, dates, and the survey work of Fulbrook-Leggatt who completed a chart and names listing in August 1954.
 In this survey, Fullbrook-Leggatt recorded the positions and a primary name for each plot.
 What was not listed at that time were the names, dates and relationships of others who were buried in the same plots.
-Since the initial survey, the churchyard has been extended to within a few yards of the River Severn's flood defence abutments, and a large number of new graves in that area of the churchyard have to be recorded.
-The processed results of this work will be listed in spreadsheet form using the zone designator letters used by Fulbrook-Leggatt in his original survey (A to F), with the churchyard extension area being a new zone G. The volunteer researchers have extensively surveyed the remains of gravestones and memorial stones to establish the history of each plot.
-The site, using Fulbrook-Leggatt's zoning system will be re-created in a large format chart, to be displayed in the church, allowing relatives and historians to discover where ancestors and people of note, were laid to rest. |
+Since the initial survey, the churchyard has been extended to within a few yards of the River Severn's flood defence abutments, and a large number of new graves in that area of the churchyard have had to be recorded.
+The processed results of this work are listed in spreadsheet form using the zone designator letters used by Fulbrook-Leggatt in his original survey (A to F), with the churchyard extension area being a new zone G. The volunteer researchers have extensively surveyed the remains of gravestones and memorial stones to establish the history of each plot.
+The site, using Fulbrook-Leggatt's zoning system will be re-created in a large format chart, soon to be displayed in the church, allowing relatives and historians to discover where ancestors and people of note, were laid to rest.
+This will be accompanied by an interactive database to allow searchers easy access to the records to find relatives or memorial sites within the churchyard. |

 |